YashashreeKolhe/covid-wit-opd-scheduling/README.md

 ## Short description

 ## What's the problem?
-Considering today’s crisis of Global Pandemic, practicing social norms has become very crucial.
-As a result management of social distancing norms is a dire need to limit further spread of COVID-19 especially in the Hospitals.
+Considering, today's crisis of global pandemic, practising social-norms has become, very crucial.
+As a result, management of social distancing norms, is a dire need to limit, further spread of covid-19, especially, in hospitals.

 ## How can technology help?
-Technology can play a vital role in managing the crowd of patients visiting the Hospital.
-With the help of technology half the formalities required to be done at hospital can be done virtually, making the visit of a person to the Hospital be solely to meet Doctor.
+In India, very few hospitals use technology to manage patients in an OPD.
+In the prevailing, manual system used by majority of hospitals, patients have to stand and wait in long queues to visit doctor.
+This itself violates the essential social norms that need to be practised to curb the further spread of the virus.
+Moreover, hospital administration lacks effective tools to avert any threat posed by the potential covid-19 suspects among the patients visiting the hospital.

 ## The idea
-To develop a Web Application which helps the patient book a time and doctor based on the availability from the listed hospitals.
-This application also gives the hospital management staff to manage the availability of the doctors and appointment slots of their respective hospitals.
+To develop a centralized system to integrate OPD management for a number of hospitals, allowing patients to make an online appointment with any doctor from any hospital enrolled with us.
+The patient retrieves slot timings, thus limiting the number of patients visiting at given point of time, thereby ensuring social norms.

+System makes use of well-designed algorithms to cater to emergency cases by automatically rescheduling and notifying patients in the affected slots.
+Thus, our system covers the easiest way for different hospitals to restrict the number of people entering the hospital at a given time.

+Besides, we provide a tool for hospital administration to identify and track the potential covid suspects visiting the hospital for the day so that they can be isolated from other visitors.

 ## The architecture